Magnety/tuFramework_win/readme.md

 nnU-Net supports two different multi-GPU implementation: DataParallel (DP) and Distributed Data Parallel (DDP) (but currently only on one host!).
 DDP is faster than DP and should be preferred if possible.
-However, if you did not install nnunet as a framework (meaning you used the `pip install nnunet` variant), DDP is not available.
+However, if you did not install tuframework as a framework (meaning you used the `pip install tuframework` variant), DDP is not available.
 It requires a different way of calling the correct python script (see below) which we cannot support from our terminal commands.

 Distributed training currently only works for the basic trainers (2D, 3D full resolution and 3D low resolution) and not